 Who is leading the charge?

-- European businesses are ahead (see page 7 of report) of their global counterparts on the leader-board, in the research and planning phases of implementing IoT
+- European businesses are ahead of their global counterparts on the leader-board, in the research and planning phases of implementing IoT

-- Manufacturing is leading the way (see page 7 of report) with IoT amongst the industries tracked, driven by the need for real time information to optimise productivity.
+- Manufacturing is leading the way with IoT amongst the industries tracked, driven by the need for real time information to optimise productivity.
 One in four manufacturing companies already has a live IoT system in place.
 This sector is followed closely by construction and real estate

 The top five barriers for companies increasing the use of IoT (top responses) are: